patrickdown/HelloT5Cube/README.md

 - ✅ Initialize the the T5 system and acquire glasses for rendering. 🙁 Requires double initialization hack to initialize the T5 graphics.
 - ✅ Reading poses from the glasses
 - ✅ Translating pose into view matrix for each eye.
 Seems to be working right.
 It's hard to tell until sending frames to the glasses works.
-- ❌ Sending textures to the glasses to be projected.
-The code is there but not working.
+- ✅ Sending textures to the glasses to be projected.

 ## Build